NY1024/ny1024.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my M.S. degree from the School of Cyber Security, University of Chinese Academy of Sciences.
+I obtained my M.Eng from the School of Cyber Security, University of Chinese Academy of Sciences.
 I was also the research assistant of the State Key Laboratory of Information Security.
 Before that, I finished my internship in Sangfor, advised by Principal Researcher Kai Li.
-Even before, I got my B.S. degree from LanZhou University of Technology, advised by Prof. Tao Feng at Institute of Network and Information Security.
+Even before, I got my B.Eng from LanZhou University of Technology, advised by Prof. Tao Feng at Institute of Network and Information Security.

 ## Research Interests